akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 undesired configuration changes if the application was also using that and changed for example the `role` configuration.

-In 2.6.x the Cluster Receptionist is using it's own independent instance of Distributed Data.
+In 2.6.x the Cluster Receptionist is using its own independent instance of Distributed Data.

 This means that the receptionist information will not be disseminated between 2.5.x and 2.6.x nodes during a rolling update from 2.5.x to 2.6.x if you use Akka Typed.
 See @ref:[rolling updates with typed Cluster Receptionist](../additional/rolling-updates.md#akka-typed-with-receptionist-or-cluster-receptionist)